Hendrick Motorsports in the NASCAR Cup Series: Car No. 5 history

 Hendrick tabbed development driver Kyle Busch, the younger brother of Kurt Busch, as Labonte's replacement for the 2005 season.
 Over the season, Busch earned 2 wins, 9 top fives and 13 top tens and finished 20th in the season standings.
-He easily won the 2005 Rookie of the year battle and made history when he took the checkered flag in the Sony HD 500 at California Speedway for his first win, becoming the youngest driver at the time to ever win a Cup Series race at the age of 20 years, 4 months, and 2 days.
+He easily won the 2005 Rookie of the year battle and made history when he took the checkered flag in the Sony HD 500 at Fontana for his first win, becoming the youngest driver at the time to ever win a Cup Series race at the age of 20 years, 4 months, and 2 days.
 Busch would win later that year at Phoenix.
 In 2006, Kyle won once and qualified for the Chase for the Nextel Cup, ultimately finishing 10th in points, with 1 win, 10 top fives and 18 top tens.
 In 2007, Busch grabbed a win at the Food City 500, the inaugural race for the Car of Tomorrow and finished 5th in the final standings, with 1 win, 11 top fives and 20 top tens.
 On June 13, 2007 Hendrick announced that Kyle Busch would not return to drive the No. 5 car in 2008.